BestReviews is reader-supported and may earn an affiliate commission. Details

 Pack of 10.
 PET plastic is ultra-clear and anti-fogging.
-Optics let in maximum amount of light.
-Great use in most workplaces.
+Optics let in the maximum amount of light.
+Great for use in most workplaces.
 Foam brow pad for comfort.

-Fit is not customizable so one size fits most.
+Fit is not customizable so 1 size fits most.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Wearing a face mask, maintaining safe distances from others, and washing hands frequently are all ways to prevent the spread of illness.
 For individuals who seek an added layer of protection, a face shield is a solid piece of personal protective equipment (PPE).

 A face shield differs from a face mask in that it is primarily designed to protect the wearer rather than the people with whom the wearer interacts.
 It keeps splatters from directly entering the eyes and nose or landing on the face.
 The best face shields fit comfortably and allow for unimpaired vision.

 The three most important aspects to consider when selecting a face shield are the type, the fit, and the amount of coverage offered.